ewibowo/aci-troubleshooting-lab/source/fabric-discovery.rst

 Ensure that the VTEP is assigned to the leaf switch
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When leaf is registered, it will request TEP address via DHCP.
+When leaf is registered, it will request VTEP address for loopback0 interface via DHCP.

 .. image:: dhcp-vtep.png
    :width: 300px
    :alt: APIC Cluster connectivity